 Born in Germany in 1874, Joseph Christian Leyendecker established himself as a major commercial art talent near the turn of the twentieth century.
 He became the most well-liked and sought-after American illustrator of his day and was perhaps the first superstar figure to emerge from the Golden Age of American Illustration.
 In 1898, Leyendecker produced the first of 48 covers for Collier’s magazine.
 The next year, he painted his first cover for the Saturday Evening Post, which was the beginning of a 44-year association with that esteemed publication for which he would create an astounding 322 covers.
 Over the course of his career, he would also create illustrated advertising for various clothing companies, which would result in one of his most influential contributions to the realm of commercial art.

 In 1905, Cluett, Peabody & Company hired a young Leyendecker to compose a series of advertisements for their new line of Arrow shirts.
 The result was the iconic Arrow Collar Man, a handsome figure with broad shoulders and a strong chin that came to dominate the illustrator’s extensive oeuvre.
 Modeled after Leyendecker’s partner and favorite model, Charles Beach, these men were always dapper and smartly dressed, and their image became an American standard of manhood that would subsist for decades.
-Thanks to Leyendecker's advertising, the Arrow Collar Man became synonymous with the ultimate in male taste and desirability.
+Thanks to Leyendecker's advertising art efforts, the Arrow Collar Man became synonymous with the ultimate in male taste and desirability.

 His remarkable and extensive oeuvre ensured his influence over an entire generation of young artists, most notably Norman Rockwell, who was vocal about Leyendecker's impact on his work.
 He remains one of the most beloved American illustrators of the early 20th century.